 A dental crown can serve various purposes and is one of the most commonly used dental restorations.
-Dental crowns can resolve restorative and cosmetic concerns with lasting, stable results.
-Dr. Ken Schweifler places beautiful ceramic crowns in our Los Altos dentist office for a natural-looking result.
+Dental crowns in Los Altos, CA can resolve restorative and cosmetic concerns with lasting, stable results.
+Dr. Ken Schweifler places beautiful ceramic crowns in our dentist office for a natural-looking result.

 Dental crowns can fix:

 - Damaged teeth: teeth that are chipped or cracked.

 - Decayed teeth: Larger cavities may need a dental crown to maintain tooth structure for the long term.

 - Misshapen teeth: a tooth that is oddly shaped but not affecting the bite can be made to blend with your smile.

 - Discolored tooth: a tooth that is stained or discolored and not responsive to teeth whitening can be brightened permanently with a crown.

 - Post root canal: a dental crown is often placed after a root canal to strengthen and support the tooth.

-- Dental implant: a dental crown is the final restoration piece for a single dental implant and placed after the post has healed within the gums and bone.
+- Dental implant: a dental crown is the final restoration piece for a single dental implant and is placed after the post has healed within the gums and bone.

 Dental Crowns in Los Altos

-We place metal-free crowns with the goal of providing a restorative or cosmetic solution that is supportive of both oral and overall health and well-being.
+We place metal-free crowns with the goal of providing dental care solutions that are supportive of both oral and overall health and well-being.
 Metal-free dental crowns offer many benefits to patients with damaged teeth.
 If you are in need of a dental crown in the Los Altos, CA, area, you may want to consider these key benefits:

 - Long-lasting solution: Composite dental crowns can last many years with proper maintenance and care.

 - Cost: Generally, composite dental crowns cost less than traditional dental crowns.

 - Natural-looking results: Composite crowns can be color-matched and designed to blend seamlessly with your existing teeth.

 - Reduce tooth sensitivity: Patients have a lower risk of experience sensitivity to hot and cold foods and beverages.

 About the dental crown procedure